 Our work spans the breadth of the energy transition challenge, from supporting individuals in fuel poverty to empowering communities and advising local authorities and national policy.
 We’re advancing housing energy retrofit, championing future generations, promoting fairness in the energy transition, and offering expert advice on energy efficiency and renewables.

 Through innovative research, policy advocacy work, and practical tools, we tackle the complex challenges of climate change and fuel poverty from every angle.
-Undoubtedly, our work is paving the way for a more sustainable, smarter and fairer energy system.
+Our work paves the way for a more sustainable, smarter and fairer energy system.

 In the last year alone, we…

-- Provided energy advice and casework to more households than ever, supporting 22,593 people.
+- Provided energy advice and casework to 20,143 households.

-- Secured financial savings worth more than £25m for our clients, averaging £1,106 per household.
-This is more than double what we achieved last year.
+- Secured financial savings worth more than £33.9m for our clients, averaging £1,685 per household.

-- Facilitated the installation of 144% more energy efficiency measures, compared to the previous year.
+- Facilitated the installation of 6,969 energy efficiency measures.

 Our year in numbers…

-*Financial savings are based on recorded data of the real financial savings achieved for each of our advice clients in one year (2024-25 alone).
+*Financial benefits are based on recorded data of the real financial savings achieved for each of our advice clients in one year (2025-26 alone).
+They include benefits claimed, energy efficiency measures installed, fuel vouchers and much more.
 They exclude future years impacts e.g. savings made over the lifetime of the energy efficiency measures installed.

 Supporting people in fuel poverty